-Our cosmetic dentist Ann Haggard, DDS offers sleep apnea solutions at our practice.
+Our experienced Houston dentists offer sleep apnea solutions at Designer Smiles.
 Millions of people in the U.S. suffer from sleep apnea, many of whom aren’t even aware they have the disease.
 If left untreated, the condition can be detrimental to your health, which is why identifying the problem is so important.
 Sleep apnea is typically characterized by snoring and breathing pauses while asleep.
 Obstructive sleep apnea (OSA) – the most common form of the condition – occurs when the airway is blocked, preventing you from breathing properly and, consequently, getting an adequate amount of sleep.
 As a result, you may find that you constantly experience fatigue, headaches, high blood pressure, and more.
-These symptoms signal the need for treatment, before life-threatening health problems arise.
+These symptoms signal the need for treatment before life-threatening health problems arise.

 To learn more about the condition, or to discuss your treatment options, please contact us to schedule your appointment.